 Are Oats Gluten-Free?

 Oats are naturally gluten-free, but are often harvested using the same equipment as wheat and are contaminated during processing.
 If you have celiac disease or are especially sensitive to gluten you should buy certified gluten-free oats.
+If even certified gluten free oats hurt your tummy, try this chocolate buckwheat porridge instead.
+I sometimes have a hard time digesting oats, but buckwheat I do okay with.

 How should I eat this Maple Vanilla Granola?